ScottLogic/blog/_posts/2022-11-15-activitypub-the-open-standard-that-makes-mastodon-special.markdown

 date: 2022-11-15 11:15:00 Z
 categories:
 - Open Source
-- mgrabara
 summary: After the recent acquisition of Twitter by Elon Musk, you may have heard someone mentioning Mastodon.
 Alongside other open source and decentralised social platforms, it is built on the top of ActivityPub specification.
 In this post I give an overview of ActivityPub, explain the idea of fediverse and share my personal experience as a participant.
 author: mgrabara
 ---